Same-sex relationship: Same-sex parenting

-Same-sex parenting is parenting of children of same-sex couples, generally consisting of lesbian, gay or bisexual people, either as biological or non-biological parents.
+Same-sex parenting is the parenting of the children of same-sex couples, generally consisting of lesbian, gay or bisexual people, either as biological or non-biological parents.
 Same-sex male couples face options which include: "foster care, variations of domestic and international adoption, diverse forms of surrogacy (whether "traditional" or gestational), and kinship arrangements, wherein they might coparent with a woman or women with whom they are intimately but not sexually involved."
-LGBT parents can also include single people who are parenting; to a lesser extent, the term sometimes refers to families with LGBT children.
+LGBT parents can also include single parents; to a lesser extent, the term sometimes refers to families with LGBT children.

 In the 2000 U.S. census, 33 percent of female same-sex couple households and 22 percent of male same-sex couple households reported at least one child under eighteen living in their home.
 The 2008 general social survey shows that LGBT parents raising children showed 49% were lesbian and bisexual women and 19% were bisexual or gay men.
 In the United States from 2007 to 2011 the negative public attitude condemning same sex parenting dropped from 50% to 35%.
 Some children do not know they have an LGBT parent; coming out issues vary and some parents may never come out to their children.
 LGBT parenting in general, and adoption by LGBT couples may be controversial in some countries.
 In January 2008, the European Court of Human Rights ruled that same-sex couples have the right to adopt a child.
 In the U.S., LGBT people can legally adopt in all states.; Arkansas became to last state to permit adoption by same-sex couple when the Arkansas Supreme Court unanimously found the measure banning such adoptions unconstitutional in 2011.
 Though estimates vary, as many as 2 million to 3.7 million U.S. children under age 18 may have a lesbian, gay, bisexual, or transgender parent, and about 200,000 are being raised by same-sex couples.